 In the past, when management of releases resulted in a portion of the 4,200 AFY remaining in the reservoir, or the contractors did not use their full entitlement for the year, the water was offered to the contractors as surplus water.
-Surplus water deliveries to the NCMA agencies in 2016 equaled 72.64 AF (Grover Beach was the only agency to utilize surplus water in 2016).
+Surplus water deliveries to the NCMA agencies in 2017 equaled 451 AF (Table 5).